-Born in London, England on June 21, 1928, Dr. Geraint Griffith was the son of Dr. Idris and Gwen Griffith.
-He attended the City of London School before enrolling in the medical program at the University of London.
-He obtained his medical degree in 1949, and completed an internship at the Brompton Chest Hospital in London, and at the Reading General Hospital.
+Dr. Geraint Griffith had a younger sister named Margaret Griffith who was born on the 13th of March, 1932.
+His mother died on the 3rd of September, 1935.
+Now widowed, his father married the former Karen Willadsen and they had 2 children, a daughter named Honor and a son named Michael.
+Dr. Geraint Griffith attended the City of London School before enrolling in the medical program at the University of London.
+He obtained his medical degree in 1949, and completed an internship at the Brompton Chest Hospital in London and at the Reading General Hospital.

-Dr. Griffith maintained his medical practice until he died on the 13th of December, 1993.
+Dr. Griffith maintained his medical practice until his death on the 13th of December, 1993.